 The script also predefines some network ranges for scanning, but this depends on the version of the script.
 It also sets target ports from services - in this case Docker - before starting the scan.

-As soon as possible targets are found, banners are automatically removed from them.
-The script also filters targets depending on the services, applications, components or platforms of interest: Redis, Jenkins, Drupal, MODX, Kubernetes Master, Docker client 1.16 and Apache CouchDB.
+Once potential targets are found, banners are automatically removed from them.
+The script also filters targets based on the services, applications, components, or platforms it's interested in: Redis, Jenkins, Drupal, MODX, , Docker client 1.16 and Apache CouchDB.
 If the server being scanned matches any of them, it is saved in a text file that attackers can later use for further analysis and hacking.
 These text files are downloaded to attackers' servers via dynamic links.
 That is, a separate URL is used for each file, which means difficulties in subsequent access.

 The attack vector is a Docker image, as can be seen in the next two pieces of code.